-Security Issues: There are no security issues within the domain of this Working Group.
+Security Issues: There are no security issues within the domain of this WG.

-- 1. For the generation of the testing design and documentation, it is estimated that the test designer/documenter will require approximately 80 hours, and the reviewers 16 hours each. - 2.
-For the shakedown testing it is estimated that the test monitor will require 24 hours and that each test participant will require 16 hours.

-- 3. For the first test series it is estimated that the test monitor will require 60 hours and that each test participant will require 40 hours. - 4.
-For the second test series it is estimated that the test monitor will require 40 hours and that each test participant will require 30 hours. - 5.
-For the final test report and the final version of the Test Notebooks, it is estimated that the documenter will require 40 hours and that each WG member will need 8 hours. - 6.
-The resource requirement per participant is therefore for 244 hours for the documenter/monitor, and 110 hours for each WG member/test participant.
-Assuming that the test participants are ESA/ESTEC and NASA/JPL the total resources required are 464 hours.
+- 1. For the generation of the testing and documentation, it is estimated that the test designer/documenter will require approximately 80 hours, and the reviewers 16 hours each; - 2.
+For the shakedown testing, it is estimated that the test monitor will require 24 hours and that each test participant will require 16 hours; - 3.
+For the first test series, it is estimated that the test monitor will require 60 hours and that each test participant will require 40 hours; - 4.
+For the second test series, it is estimated that the test monitor will require 40 hours and that each test participant will require 30 hours; - 5.
+For the final test report and the final version of the Test Notebooks, it is estimated that the documenter will require 40 hours and that each WG member will need 8 hours; - 6.
+The resource requirement per participant is therefore 244 hours for the documenter/monitor and 110 hours for each WG member/test participant.
+Assuming that the test participants are ESA/ESTEC and NASA/JPL, the total resources required equal 464 hours.

-TITLE OF GROUP: 6.2 Unacknowledged-CFDP Extensions Working Group
+Title of Group 6.2 Unacknowledged-CFDP Working Group

-CHAIR: Scott Burleigh
+Chair Scott Burleigh

-AREA DIRECTOR: Bob Durst
+Area Director Robert Durst

-MAILING LIST: sis-uce@mailman.ccsds.org
+Mailing List sis-uce@mailman.ccsds.org